Properties of a test

 Then you can turn on the summary at the end of the test.
 You can decide what exactly will be visible in that summary.

-The rest of settings are already known to you - certificates that can be downloaded after you finish the test, cyclicity, additional data, groups etc.
+The rest of settings are already known to you - certificates that can be downloaded after you finish the test, cyclicity, additional data, folders etc.

 At the bottom click Add and your test is created.